Memorial Hall

 A strong thunderstorm damaged the front entrance framing of the building after a sudden drop in barometric pressure caused a vortex to form inside on August 16, 2007.
 4 An assessment report from an inspector was not promising which stated that while the exterior was in great condition, the inside was in “dire shape.”
 5

 The inspector recommended the city either tear down or restore Memorial Hall, which was estimated to cost $200,000 and $7.7 million, respectively.
-5 A third option would be to gut the building and to erect a steel structure inside to keep the building standing as a monument with an estimated cost of $500,000.
+5 A third option would be to gut the building and erect a steel structure inside to keep the building standing as a monument with an estimated cost of $500,000.
 The interior would require a complete removal in all of the options because of structural concerns, 5 7 lead paint, and asbestos.
 5 The city pursued grants for further structural assessment.
 7

-At a city meeting on June 24, 2008, architects Walker & Associates presented a plan to raze the interior of Memorial Hall, install steel bracing for support, and the conversion of the interior into a park with a stage at the cost of $240,000.
+At a city meeting on June 24, 2008, architects Walker & Associates presented a plan to raze the interior of Memorial Hall, install steel bracing for support, and conversion of the interior into a park with a stage at the cost of $240,000.
 8 9 The bracing would be load-bearing so that in the future, floors could be re-installed.
 9

 On November 24, representatives from American Legion Post 433 stated that they would join other veterans groups in an attempt to rebuild Memorial Hall 10 and sought the support of other local veterans groups.
 11 It hosted the Memorial Hall Festival in an attempt to raise funds on August 15, 2009, and later started the Veterans Memorial Hall Restoration Fund, a nonprofit founded for the purpose of the building’s restoration.
 12